Join experts in industry and academia working to sustainably manufacture the complex and diverse molecules needed by modern society.

 - A strong track record of impact, including a free online course in industrial biotechnology with over 10,000 learners to date.

-At CoEBio3 we focus on delivering solutions that have real impact in the chemical manufacturing industry and for our partners.
-Our work has already enabled major industrial advances:
+Formerly CoEBio3, our centre has a focus on delivering solutions with real impact in pharmaceutical and chemical manufacturing with our industry partners.
+Our work has already enabled major industrial advances.

 -